vargovargo/LivableCities/personnel.md

 > Tim was involved in a June 2014 Livable Cities meeting, but Mike Corradini seems to have taken over as primary contact from Wisconsin Energy Institute.

 + [Harvey Jacobs](http://www.urpl.wisc.edu/people/jacobs/) - [Urban and Regional Planning](http://www.urpl.wisc.edu/)
 > Harvey is a professor in the Urban and Regional Planning Department.
 His expertise is in land tenure and housing.
 Jason sat down with Harvey at the end of August 2014 to talk about Livable Cities.
-He has offered general guidance so far but has not been invovled with the overall planning.
+He has offered general guidance so far but has not been involved with the overall planning.

 + [David Noyce](http://directory.engr.wisc.edu/cee/faculty/noyce_david) - [Traffic Operations and Safety Lab](http://www.topslab.wisc.edu/)
-> Our conversations with David have been mostly about getting him involved in efforts to expand Civil and Transpotation engineering education at Ethiopian Universities.
+> Our conversations with David have been mostly about getting him involved in efforts to expand Civil and Transportation engineering education at Ethiopian Universities.
 There are still plans for David to head over to Bahir Dar in 2015, perhaps while Jonathan is there.
 We have not engaged David directly in Livable Cities on campus, though he is aware of the initiative.

 ### others invited to the Jan.
 12, 2015 Transportation meeting